-Note that, each time the search path goes down at a node, u, in L_Γ , the length of the edge $u.next[\Gamma]$ increases by one, since we are adding an element below that edge at position i.
+Note that, each time the search path goes down at a node, u, in L_Γ , the length of the edge u.next $[\Gamma]$ increases by one, since we are adding an element below that edge at position i.
 Splicing the node w between two nodes, u and z, works as shown in Figure 4.7.
 While following the search path we are already keeping track of the position, j, of u in L_0 .
 Therefore, we know that the length of the edge from u to w is i-j.
-We can also deduce the length of the edge from u to z.
-Therefore, we can splice in v and update the lengths of the edges in constant time.
+We can also deduce the length of the edge from w to z from the length, l , of the edge from u to z.
+Therefore, we can splice in w and update the lengths of the edges in constant time.